 |Gilbert & Sullivan Austin presents as its summer 2017 Grand Production “The Pirates of Penzance; or, The Slave of Duty.”
 Nine performances will be presented at the Worley Barton Theater at Brentwood Christian School, June 15-25.
 “The Pirates of Penzance” will delight Austin theatergoers of all ages who relish tuneful music, dazzling staging, and hilarious shenanigans by a band of soft-hearted pirates, bumbling bobbies, and sweet Victorian maidens—not to forget that very model of a modern Major-General!

-Artistic Director Ralph MacPhail, Jr., returns for his 14th summer with the Society, along with Jeffrey Jones-Ragona, enjoying his 18th season as Music Director.
+GSA Artistic Director Ralph MacPhail, Jr. returns for his 16th season.
+Jeffrey Jones-Ragona, returning for his 20th season as Music Director, will conduct the 19-member Gillman Light Opera Orchestra.
 Bill Hatcher returns as Production Manager.

 “The Pirates of Penzance” premiered in New York City in December of 1879, where the show was well received by both audiences and critics.
 Its London debut was in April of 1880.
 It is without question one of the most popular shows in theater history, and it has been performed around the world continuously for over 138 years.
 “Pirates” was the fifth Gilbert & Sullivan collaboration, and it introduced the ever-popular and much-parodied “Major-General’s Song.”